-- The RECONNECT program which is an early program for young people at risk of homeless due to family conflict. - The YURINGAI LEARNING CENTRE which delivers a range of after school services for up to 30 Indigenous children (aged 5-12) including homework, cultural learning, life skills, creativity, self-confidence and provision of after school meals.

-The AUBURN CHILDREN AND FAMILY SERVICES assist vulnerable families who are at-risk, isolated, homeless or fleeing home domestic violence by providing immediate care, secure accommodation, education support and a range of intensive support services.
+- The RECONNECT program which is an early program for young people at risk of homeless due to family conflict. - The YURINGAI LEARNING CENTRE in Waterloo, Sydney delivers a range of after school services for up to 30 Indigenous children (aged 5-12) including homework, cultural learning, life skills, creativity, self-confidence building and provision of after school nutritious meals. - The AUBURN CHILDREN AND FAMILY SERVICES assist vulnerable families who are at-risk, isolated, homeless or fleeing home domestic violence by providing immediate care, secure accommodation, education support and a range of intensive support services.